HomeDev GuideRecipesAPI Reference

 Warning

-When upgrading an existing implementation to CMS 13, tab records already stored in the database with names containing spaces or special characters will fail CMS 13 name validation.
-To prevent a hard startup failure, the automatic migration process renames non-conforming tab identifiers by adding a G_ prefix and removing the invalid characters.
+When upgrading an existing implementation to CMS 13, tab records already stored in the database with names containing spaces or special characters fail CMS 13 name validation.
+To prevent a hard startup failure, the automatic migration process renames non-conforming tab identifiers by prepending a G_ prefix and removing invalid characters.

-1. Review all tab definitions in code and confirm that Name values are alphanumeric only (no spaces, hyphens, underscores, or other special characters).
+1. Review all tab definitions in code and confirm Name values start with a letter and contain only letters, digits, and underscores (no spaces, hyphens, or other special characters).

 2. Check Settings > Edit Tabs after upgrading for any tabs with a G_ prefix.
 These were auto-migrated and their identifiers have changed.